 The incoming chancellor of the University of Texas System is new to Texas politics.
-But minutes after he was officially hired and then shuttled down the hall to address reporters Monday, he made clear he understood the political nature of his new job.
+But minutes after he was officially hired and then shuttled down the hall to address reporters Monday, he made it clear that he understood the political nature of his new job.

 "You can't do anything important in public higher education without a partnership, a close partnership, with the leadership of state government, and frankly a partnership with the philanthropic community," said James Milliken, a longtime higher education administrator, who will take the reins of the 14-institution UT System on Sept.
 17.